Learning in the Outdoors (But Not Necessarily About the Outdoors)

 While learning about the outdoors certainly happens some of the time, it really is only a very small part of our approach.
 Perhaps a better way to phrase that is that we are a school where learning happens outside of the classroom.
 This intentional approach of ours is often described as “where the TEA Magic comes from,” as learning outside of the classroom lends itself to application of national standards to real-world problems, which in turn helps students to identify purpose in learning.
 And when we’re outside of the classroom, we are more likely to encounter “curveballs” that require students (and their teachers) to adjust to on the fly, which is an exercise in itself that helps our students grow their comfort zones and become more resilient, perseverant, and adaptable human beings.

 These “out of the classroom” locations might be Webber Lake, a beautiful alpine lake about 45 minutes north of our campus.
-Our Kindergarten crew had their first “overnight” experience there last week.
+This past fall, our Kindergarten crew had their first “overnight” experience there.
 In short, they had a blast!
 There were nature hikes around the lake and surrounding areas filled with wildlife and beauty.
 At their campsite (which backed to a gorgeous meadow) the Kindergarten crew ran around and played to their heart’s content.
 As the night neared, everyone in the crew (parents included) pitched in on an amazing dinner.
 The night then finished off with a glow stick dance party, so fun!

 “Fieldwork provides teachers with thousands of micro-opportunities to relationship build in ways that completely change the dynamic back in the classroom.”